NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 ### Configuring Database Backups ###

-Like the general backup configuration, database section also needs specifying the types of backups and their priority order:
+Like the general backup configuration, database section also needs specifying the types of backup jobs and their order of running:

 {% codeblock config.json lang:json %}
 {